 Definition 3: There is another definition, as explained by Peppier, about the Christocentric hermeneutic.
 He said that some people view Christocentrism as “the life, teaching, and person of the Lord Jesus Christ as the locus of doctrinal formulation and proclamation” as for example Barth and Chapell.

 So, what is the proper definition of Christocentric Hermeneutics?
 Definition 3 tends to neglect the rest of the Bible for the “pure teaching of Christ in the Gospels.”
 Thus, much of the Scripture becomes ignored in the study of Christ.
 Also, the proponents often pursue the quest for the historical Jesus, and in doing so they reject much of what is actually recorded in the Gospels and label it as myth.
-On the scientific-method level, much of the quest for the historical Jesus is very arbitrary and often reflects the practitioners own preconceived view on the subject, thus rendering a Jesus remarkably like his own self.
-So, I do not take this view seriously because there the method is imprecise and arbitrary.
-On a spiritual level, the practitioner’s often come from do not trust the God of the Bible.
-And so much of their method, scholarly though it be, comes from an unbelieving heart.
-Thus, as 1 Corinthians 2 says, “But a natural man does not accept the things of the Spirit of God, for they are foolishness to him; and he cannot understand them, because they are spiritually appraised.”
-This reason is the primary reason I reject this definition, because it comes from a heart of unbelief.
+Much of the quest for the historical Jesus (in my opinion) is arbitrary and often reflects the practitioners own preconceived view on the subject.
+Thus, he renders a Jesus remarkably like his own self.
+So, I do not take this view because there the method is imprecise and arbitrary.

 Definition 2 asks the question, how did Jesus interpret the Bible?
 It attempts to view the Bible as Jesus viewed the Bible.
 This view is an interesting way to define Christocentrism.
 Instead of declaring Christ as the center to which the whole Bible points, although not denying that in every case, it is saying that we should interpret the Bible the way Christ interpreted the Bible.
 This idea has some merits.
 First, Jesus viewed the Bible as literal history, citing David, Jonah, and Noah as past examples of present realities.
 Second, Jesus viewed the OT as authoritative to the lives of believers, citing the Law (e.g. Mat.
 5, “You have heard that it was said. . .”) and drawing implications from it (“But I say unto you. . .”).
 Other areas of Christ’s interpretation of the law could be explored and more written on this subject.